Year of Research and FST

 This year of study may be followed by a specialized interdisciplinary program lasting two or four semesters.

-Selection of candidates
+Selection of Candidates

 Cross-Functional Specialized Training (FST)

-FST Innovation and Research: Driver Pascal PHILIBERT
+FST Innovation and Research: Pilot Pascal PHILIBERT

 The FST's Objectives